galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Using data from NCBI's Sequence Read Archive (SRA): A SARS-CoV-2 variant analysis example
+title: "Using data from NCBI's Sequence Read Archive (SRA): A SARS-CoV-2 variant analysis example"
 zenodo_link: ''
 questions:
 - Which biological questions are addressed by the tutorial?